Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Generating functions and functional equations

 \subsection{Generating functions of $m$-skinny and $m$-row-restricted slicings for general $m$}

-In this final subsection, we outline an approach for solving the generating functions of $m$-skinny and $m$-row-restricted slicings, for arbitrary $m$.
-While this method is \emph{provably} correct for small $m$, we do not know how to show that it always works.
-Hence, the following remains a conjecture.
+In this final subsection, we outline an approach for solving the generating functions for $m$-skinny and $m$-row-restricted slicings, for arbitrary $m$.
+While this method is \emph{provably} correct for small $m$, we do not know how to show that all of the steps always work, and so we omit any proofs.
+The following thus remains a conjecture.

-\begin{conjecture} For all finite $m\geq0$, the generating functions of $m$-skinny and $m$-row-restricted slicings are algebraic. \end{conjecture}
+\begin{conjecture} For all finite $m\geq0$, the generating functions for $m$-skinny and $m$-row-restricted slicings are algebraic. \end{conjecture}

 Table~\ref{table:conj} summarizes the cases for which we know that the above statement holds, either from previous results in this paper, or from the method described below.